 One must use critical thinking to identify accurate and trustworthy information when you do not know the credentials of the author.
-The criteria used to evaluate materials is called the CRAAP test; see our short video Critical Thinking: The CRAAP Test.
+The criteria used to evaluate materials is called the CRAAP test.
 This is especially important when you are looking at personal web pages and blogs containing opinions presented as facts.

 We will highlight the elements of academic writing, and highlight the differences between popular and peer reviewed materials -- helping students identify, critically analyze, and appropriately cite such materials.

 The library provides access to $400,000 worth of quality material you will not find in Google.

 Remember, the content is far more important than the platform or the format.

 Many people post their personal opinions and ideas on the Internet.
 These materials can be distributed in many ways...such as Twitter feeds, blogs, and web pages.
 There are few restrictions on what someone may present as facts.
 It is incumbent upon the reader to determine if the material they are reading is accurate, factual, and reliable.
 One should attempt to determine if the author has any expertise, if the statements are supported by facts and reliable evidence, and if the material is a balanced presentation of the considerations.
 Often, such material is written for a purpose, and the writing may be slanted to support a particular position or belief.
 This may not be apparent, and pieces can be written to intentionally disguise this misrepresentation.